 Before you begin

 You have already installed the Sectona Web Access or Remote Session Host component.
-Refer to Installation Section for more details.
+Refer to the Installation Section for more details.

 Ensure the PAM server can communicate with the remote session host as per communication the requirement mentioned in Standard Port Requirement for Installation.